-Beginning in summer 2016, Georgia Firefighters Burn Foundation will provide camp at no cost to burn‐injured children and their sibling(s).
+Georgia Firefighters Burn Foundation provides camp at no cost to burn‐injured children and their sibling(s).
 Eligible campers are Georgia residents age 7 to 17 who sustained a burn injury that required treatment or hospitalization at a burn center, or non‐Georgia residents who were treated in a Georgia burn center, and their siblings.
-We partner with Camp Twin Lakes to host camp at their Rutledge and Will‐A-Way facilities.
+We partner with Camp Twin Lakes to host camp at their Will‐A-Way facility in Winder, GA.
 Transportation is offered from three locations across the state.

 Camp offers burn-injured children and their siblings opportunities to grow together in their recovery—both physical and emotional—and in their relationship with one another, all while experiencing the fun, friendships, and freedom that you can only find at camp!